industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 The LUCON policy language comes with an Eclipse plugin for syntax highlighting, code completion and compilation into a format that is understood by the policy decision point within the Connector.
 Thus the typical workflow is as follows:

 1. Write a LUCON policy in Eclipse ([Install Eclipse Plugin](#install-eclipse-plugin)).
 As you type, Eclipse compiles the policy into a .pl file in the `compiled-policies` folder.
-1. Load the compiled policy file into the Connector
+2. Load the compiled policy into the Connector & activate it
-1. Activate the policy

 ### Data Flow Rules